-- Provide and analyze specific examples of Environmental Humanities approaches, ideas, and concepts. - Explain the impact of environmental questions on the production of writers, artists, thinkers and musicians creating works within a global context. - Explain the impact of historical economic epochs on environmental issues. - Explain how writers, poets, thinkers, artists, etc. influence solution based approaches on environmental issues. - Identify specific writers, artists, poets, musicians and their place within larger field of environmental humanities, and be able to place them on a historical and intellectual timeline. - Demonstrate the ability to identify an intersectional framework and to analyze and produce scholarly work that is attentive to questions of social invisibility. - Demonstrate the ability to produce scholarly work that is mindful of ethical engagement with diverse and vulnerable populations. - Demonstrate the ability to produce scholarly work that develops new undergraduate research and learning to navigate new communication tools.
+- Provide and analyze specific examples of Equity and Equality approaches within Cultural Studies by identifying theorists, historically significant events, persons, ideas, and concepts. - Explain the impact of social movements for equity and equality on the works of writers, artists, thinkers and musicians creating works within a global context. - Explain how writers, poets, thinkers, artists, etc. influence solution based approaches on topics of equity and equality. - Identify specific writers, artists, poets, musicians and their place within larger field of Cultural Studies, and be able to place them on a historical and intellectual timeline. - Demonstrate the ability to identify an intersectional framework and to analyze and produce scholarly work that is attentive to questions of social invisibility. - Demonstrate the ability to produce scholarly work that is mindful of ethical engagement with diverse and vulnerable populations. - Demonstrate the ability to produce scholarly work that develops new undergraduate research and learning to navigate new communication tools.